How to prepare for moving to Dublin, Ireland?

-I rationalized: “for a year, how bad can it be?”
+I rationalized: “For a year, how bad can it be?”
 It turns out that Dublin more than exceeded my expectations and won my heart.
-My husband, Scott, and I still call Ireland home 8 years later.
+My husband, Scott, and I still call Ireland home eight years later.

 How to prepare for moving to Dublin?

-boards.ie is great for answering all those random questions that crop up when moving or living in Dublin.
+- Boards .ie is excellent for answering all those random questions that crop up when moving or living in Dublin.

-SubscribeDublin: This is a site that my husband created to help people find out what’s happening in Dublin.
-It’s frustrating sometimes that there are so many cool events happening in the city but they aren’t well-publicized.
+- SubscribeDublin: My husband created a site to help people find out what’s happening in Dublin.
+It’s frustrating sometimes that there are so many cool events happening in the city, but they aren’t well-publicized.